getodk/docs/docs/central-forms.rst

 Once a field is defined in a published Form version, the field's Data Type cannot be changed.
 It's always okay to add or remove fields but if any field reuses a previously existing name, it must have the same Data Type as it did before.
 There is one exception to this rule: you can change any field's type to `text` because all other types can be easily converted to it.

 .. note::
   If a field is removed, it will not be included in exports by default.
-You can ask for all fields that were ever referenced in previous Form versions when you export data.
+You can ask for all fields that were ever referenced in previous Form versions :ref:`when you export data <central-submissions-export-options>`.
 Renaming a field is the same as removing a field and then adding a new one.

   You can also put a relevance of `false()` on the field so that it's still included by default in data exports but no longer shown to data collectors.